digital-asset/daml/ledger/daml-on-sql/README.rst

 DAML Ledger Model Compliance
 ****************************

-*DAML on PostgreSQL* is tested regularly against the DAML Ledger API Test Tool to verify that the ledger implements correctly the DAML semantics and to check its performance envelope.
+*DAML for PostgreSQL* is tested regularly against the DAML Ledger API Test Tool to verify that the ledger implements correctly the DAML semantics and to check its performance envelope.

 Semantics
 =========

-On top of bespoke unit and integration tests, *DAML on PostgreSQL* is thoroughly tested with the Ledger API Test Tool to ensure that the implementation correctly implements the DAML semantics.
+On top of bespoke unit and integration tests, *DAML for PostgreSQL* is thoroughly tested with the Ledger API Test Tool to ensure that the implementation correctly implements the DAML semantics.